sanjarzayniev/iks-nolik/README.md

     <img src="./assets/images/game-frame.png">
 </p>

-Game will not start until opponent connects. `X` is mark of current player, `Wait...` status text sent by server and `sanjar` is the name of current user.
+The game will not start until the opponent connects. `X` is the mark of the current player, `Wait...` status text sent by the server and `sanjar` is the name of the current user.

 > [!NOTE]
 > The server should be started before the client.